heavyblotto/memorativa/docs/memorativa-design.md

 # Memorativa

 **Memorativa** is the name of the system described in this document.

-Memorativa is a remedial trend towards human thinking and a hygienic force in the culture.
+Memorativa is a system that is designed to cultivate an "internal cosmos" of concepts.
+The system acts as a remedial trend towards human thinking and a hygienic force in the culture.

-An opportunity presents for a system that is designed to cultivate an internal cosmos of concepts.
+To implement the system, Memorativa relies on large language models (LLMs), social media, artificial intelligence (AI), and blockchain technologies.

-Such a system would use the raw material of content, liberating it from the social media model of reactive consumption into a conceptual model for reflective creating.
+The system uses the raw material of content, liberating it from the social media model of reactive consumption into a conceptual model for reflective creating.

 Rather than only model and represent the physical properties of objects, the Memorativa system seeks to model and represent the conceptual properties of perceptions.